 Line 2, the red line, runs north to south from Anthoupoli to the old Athens airport at Elliniko, which is currently the subject of the country’s biggest urban redevelopment plan.
 This location will soon feature hotels, a marina, an aquarium, a shopping mall, an enormous park, a casino, and business centers, and will likely become a destination for visitors as well as locals.
 The first trains depart from the terminal stations at 05:00 every day.
 On weekdays and Sundays, the last trains depart from Elliniko at 00:04 and from Anthoupoli at 00:08.
 On Fridays and Saturdays the last trains depart later, at 01:11 and 01:14, respectively.
 Key stations today are Omonia, Syntagma, Akropolis, and Syngrou/Fix.

-Line 3, the blue line, running west to east from Nikea through Halandri, and then continuing south to the Athens International Airport, is currently being extended.
-Three new stations were added to this line in 2020, and the plan is for it to eventually reach the port of Piraeus.
-Connecting the airport to the port will likely increase traffic on this line.
-The first trains depart at 05:30 every day, while the last depart at 00:05 from Nikea and 00:02 from Doukissis Plakentias on weekdays and Sundays, and at 01:11 and 01:09 on Fridays and Saturdays, respectively.
+Updated: Line 3, the blue line, has recently been extended.
+It runs west to east from the Piraeus Municipal Theater via the Port of Piraeus through Halandri, and then continues south to the Athens International Airport.
+An exact timetable for the new stations has yet to be announced, but the following was true for the line when the Nikea station was the end-station: The first trains depart at 05:30 every day, while the last depart at 00:05 from Nikea and 00:02 from Doukissis Plakentias on weekdays and Sundays, and at 01:11 and 01:09 on Fridays and Saturdays, respectively.
 (The first and last trains, in both directions, only run between Nikea and Doukissis Plakentias, while the first train from Nikea to the airport departs at 06:01, and the first and last from the airport at 06:32 and 23:32).
 Key stations are: Airport Eleftherios Venizelos, Doukissis Plakentias (from here to the airport, trains share the rails with the Suburban Railway), Syntagma, Monastiraki and Kerameikos.

 See all the metro stations (and tram stations) listed here, or on the map above.